nordicgiant2/react-nice-resume/note_todo.md

    Need to proof read sentences +  Remove some of those components im not gonna be using.
    Change the about me section+ find a way to make it a public website

+   Fill in the Education section and work sections.